-- Complete discharge education, including infant CPR training, to ensure a successful transition from the special care nursery to home
+- Complete discharge education, including infant CPR review to ensure a successful transition from the special care nursery to home

 - Overnight transition rooms for parents who need further education and preparation before going home

-- The staff of LAMC extends its' concern that your baby must remain in the hospital.
-We understand that this separation may be difficult for you and your family and we would like to minimize the disruption as much as possible.
+- The staff of LAMC extends its' concern if your baby needs an extended stay, we understand that this separation may be difficult for you and your family and we would like to minimize the disruption as much as possible.
 We have available a special arrangement entitled, the MOTHER-BOARDER PROGRAM that will enable you to be close to your baby for a few days beyond your normal hospital stay.

-Our mother baby unit is mostly private maternity providing care for new mother and their healthy newborn.
+Our birthing center offers individualized care for new mothers and their healthy newborns.
 Our nurses are trained to meet the needs of these special patients.
-We understand that birth is a normal process and we encourage mom to keep baby at her bedside, known as rooming, to learn how to respond to her baby's need, establish an interrupted skin to skin care as soon as her baby is born and to identify feeding cues with establishing breastfeeding it bottle feeding if mom decided to do so.
+We understand that birth is a normal process and we encourage mom to keep baby at her bedside, known as rooming-in, to learn how to respond to her baby's needs, establish uninterrupted skin to skin care as soon as her baby is born and to identify feeding cues for establishing breastfeeding or bottle feeding according to mom's decision.

-All of our nurses are trained to assist our new mothers to successfully establish breastfeeding, should there be a need for more intense intervention, a certified Lactation specialist is available to assist during the hospital stay and after discharge.
+All of our nurses are trained to assist our new mothers to successfully establish breastfeeding, and should there be a need for more intensive intervention, a certified Lactation specialist is available to assist during the hospital stay and after discharge.